quinnwong31/FinancialPlanningTool/README.md

 ## Installation

-In order to use this application, you will need to install `Jupyter` and `pandas`.
+In order to use this application, you will need to install `Jupyter`, `pandas` and '`Alpaca` SDK.
+The `json` and `requests` library come with Python already, so there are no steps required to install those libraries.
 Below are the instructions for installing each required library.

 ### Installing Jupyter